 An information webinar about the fellowships for those interested in applying will be organized by IASC at the end of October.
 The exact date and time will be announced in the coming weeks.

-The application and selection process for both Fellowships is coordinated by APECS in cooperation with IASC.
+The application and selection process for the IASC Fellowships 2022 is coordinated by APECS in cooperation with IASC.

-All Applicants have to fulfill the following general criteria:
+All Applicants have to fulfill the following criteria:

 - PhD student/candidate or postdoctoral researcher (up to 5 years past terminal degree)